Snax

-Paul Bonomo (born November 9, 1969), better known as Snax, is a musician, singer, songwriter, producer, performer and DJ from the Washington, D.C. area.
+Paul Bonomo (born November 9, 1969), better known as Snax, is an American musician, singer, songwriter, producer, performer and DJ from the Washington, D.C. area.
 He is currently based in Berlin, Germany.

 Snax became well known as a member of electro-pop duo Captain Comatose and subsequently for his solo single "Honeymoon's Over," the remix of which by Konrad Black was an underground club hit in 2007.
 He has collaborated and toured with several artists including Peaches, Scissor Sisters, Mocky, Jamie Lidell and Joey Arias.
 Snax is proficient on keyboards and also plays guitar, bass and drums.
 He performs most instruments and vocals himself on his releases.

 Career

 Snax founded the art-rock homopunk band Fagbash, who were active in Washington, D.C. and San Francisco.
 After moving to New York City, he was one half of the lo-fi hip hop act Bedroom Productions.
 Snax began collaborating with Khan and toured as keyboardist with Foetus.
 Together with Khan he formed the disco-pop band Captain Comatose, eventually releasing two albums, the first featuring the hit "$100".

 In support of his first solo album From The Rocking Chair to the Stage, Snax embarked on a one-man-show tour of Europe in winter 2004.
 Subsequently, he collaborated with the likes of Kaos, Jamie Lidell, Mocky, Peaches and Soffy O.

 Fall 2006 brought Snax's second album, Love Pollution.
 The Konrad Black tech-house remix for the single "Honeymoon's Over" became popular in 2007 In support of his second album Snax performed in the US with Jamie Lidell and as support act for Scissor Sisters through Europe.

 In 2010 Snax released his third album Special Guest Star and in 2014 the EP Up and Coming Children.
 The year 2017 saw the release of Snax's fourth long player, Shady Lights.
 These were all released on his own label Random Records.